redis/redis-doc/topics/threaded-io.md

 - `io-threads` not configured or set to 1.
 - The client is marked as a master/slave role.
 - The client has added to the pending list already.
+- Server running with TLS.

-And remember `io-threads-do-reads` control the I/O threads' behavior in the read process.
+And remember `io-threads-do-reads` control the I/O threads' behavior in the reading procedure.